 On December 24, 2013, the 30 residents of Camp Quixote left their tents behind and became residents of Quixote Village.

 What did it cost?

-The total cost to build Quixote Village, including 30 tiny homes, two of which are ADA compliant, and the community building was $3.05 million.
+The total cost to build Quixote Village, including 30 tiny homes, two of which are ADA compliant, and the community center was $3.05 million.
 This includes all pre-development costs (architect, engineering, etc.), infrastructure, materials, labor, permits, fees, required road and storm water improvements, and the value of the land.
 Thurston County leased us the site, estimated at a $333,000 value, for $1 a year for 41 years.
 Substantial services were donated by our architect, our civil engineer, and others.

 The actual cost of construction (materials and labor) for each cottage was about $19,000.
 The cottages are permanently installed on sunken piers and have electricity, heating and running water (toilet and sink).

 The total cost of the Village, including donated land and services, divided by the number of cottages yields a per unit cost of $101,567.
 This compares favorably to the estimated average cost per unit for low-income studio apartments of $200,000.
 Moreover, when the value of the donated land and services is subtracted, what we actually PAID for the Village was just under $88,000 per unit.

 How did Panza and Camp Quixote raise the money?